boetiusj/hugo/help-items.md

    - 404.html takes default but won't show frontmatter image from different pages. {{- $image := default "/images/blog/bt-3.jpg" .Params.image }}
 3. Other Qs
    - index.html:
-     - is this file necessary
+     - Is this file necessary?
+ALL of it?
-     - what does it do
+     - Why at Line 89 doe it have review text?
-     - better way to handle review text?
+     - Is there a better way to handle review text?
    - other